Homegrown bike hire firm quits as Singapore clamps down on haphazard parking

 According to local media, oBike is at least the second bike-sharing company to decide to exit Singapore after GBikes said earlier this month that it will cease operations on July 7.
 Other operators in the country include China’s Ofo and Mobike.

-The LTA earlier this year said bike-sharing companies will have to submit license applications by July 7 to operate in Singapore.
+The LTA earlier this year said bike-sharing companies will have to submit licence applications by July 7 to operate in Singapore.

 The authority will then screen companies against a list of factors including the ability of the operator to manage indiscriminate parking of shared bikes, which it said has caused “significant social disamenities”.